dkondor/wstroke/README.md

  - Importing saved strokes from "actions" files created with Easystroke (just run `wstroke-config`).
  - Drawing and recognizing stokes.
  - Actions on the active view: close, minimize, (un)maximize, move, resize (select "WM Action" and the appropriate action).
- - Actions to activate another Wayfire plugin (typical desktop interactions are under "Global Action"; "Custom Plugin" can be used with giving the plugin activator name directly).
  - Generating keypresses ("Key" action).
  - Generating mouse clicks ("Button" action).
  - Generating modifiers ("Ignore" action -- only works in combination with mouse clicks, not the keyboard).